felipeanchieta/hell-triangle/README.rst

 ``4 6 8 4``

-would be defined as the argument of this max_sum_triangle method
+would be defined as the argument of this max_sum_triangle function call:

 >>> max_sum_triangle([[6], [3, 5], [9, 7, 1], [4, 6, 8, 4]])
+26

 and then would return **6 + 5 + 7 + 8 = 26** as its answer.

 Proposed Solution
 -----------------

-The solution was to iterate through the triangle list such that for i-th position we working on, the two possible next neighbors below can only be the *i*-th and *(i + 1)*-th item of the next line.
-We then choose which neighbor is the largest and we took its index for the next iteration.
-Finally, out the for-loop, we take the final index and add its element to our sum, returning it.

-PS: We also have a special case for empty triangles, in which we return zero so as we keep the neutral property of sum.
+The proposed solution was to use a recursive strategy, as the functional approach seems to be the most elegant.
+As Python 3 is one of the languages that I know best, it was chose to work out the solution.

+It has been developed a function in which we treat two special cases: empty triangle, which returns zero, and the case of a triangle with one line, which returns its only element.
+The recursive case choose which neighbor, the left one or the right one, is the largest and then recursively call the auxiliary inner function passing the tail of the triangle list, an updated summation and the chosen index.